TheDWu/Hooping_Journey/README.md

 CURRENT WORKING: Trying to get the chosen type's corresponind class to actually run its function
  - Suspect that the get method is not getting from dictionary
    - Need to test if the get method not working or when we call the key of dictionary the value(function) is not working
+   - think the dictionary is running the function before us calling it

+12/30
+- working on feet and inch converter

+1/1
+Fixed dictionary automatically running function.
+Create counter function in case the user selects NO on their class selection

+In the works :
+    -
+    - working on feet and inch converter

+1/4
+Deleted counter function and made an "else" statement that calls the dictionary.
+So no longer need counter ( Need to test)